AI 101: How do AI tools work and why are lawsuits being raised?

 This is the second article in our “AI 101” series, where the team at Lewis Silkin will unravel the legal issues involved in the development and use of AI text and image generation tools.
 In the first article of the series, we looked at how generative AI tools are trained and why lawsuits have been raised against some of the major AI companies in both the UK and US.

 Artificial Intelligence (AI) – Your legal experts

-AI has been all over the headlines in recent months with growing usage in the workplace.
+AI has been all over the headlines in recent months.
 Generative AI can already produce written content, images and music which is often extremely impressive, if not yet perfect – and it is increasingly obvious that in the very near future, AI’s capabilities will revolutionise the way we work and live our lives.